Aladin147/Coda_Lite/docs/PROJECT_STATUS.md

 # Coda Lite - Project Status

-## Current Version: v0.0.9 (Working toward v0.1.0)
+## Current Version: v0.1.0 (Working toward v0.1.1)

-**Last Updated:** April 25, 2025
+**Last Updated:** April 26, 2025

 ## Overview

 Coda Lite is in active development, with most core components implemented and functional.
-We are currently working on integrating ElevenLabs TTS and implementing a major architecture transformation to decouple the core logic from the UI using a WebSocket-based approach.
-Phase 1 of the architecture transformation has been completed, providing the foundation for this decoupled system.
+We have successfully integrated ElevenLabs TTS and implemented a major architecture transformation to decouple the core logic from the UI using a WebSocket-based approach.
+Phase 1 and 2 of the architecture transformation have been completed, providing a solid foundation for this decoupled system.
+We are now working on implementing the React-based Tauri dashboard to provide a visual interface for the system.

 ## Completed Items

 - ✅ Core Components
   - ✅ STT module with Whisper (GPU-accelerated)
   - ✅ LLM integration with Ollama
-  - ✅ TTS module with MeloTTS (CSM-1B) and Dia TTS
+  - ✅ TTS module with MeloTTS (CSM-1B), Dia TTS, and ElevenLabs
   - ✅ Multiple English voices (US, British, Australian, Indian)
   - ✅ Concurrent processing with threading for reduced latency